OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 After all the query options have been applied, we determine if the results need pagination.
 If the results need pagination, we will pass the generated skiptoken value based off of the last result to the method that generates the nextpage link.

 #### Format of the nextlink
 The nextlink may contain $skiptoken if the result needs to be paginated.
-In WebAPI the $skiptoken value will be the key property and key value separated by a delimiter(:).
-For entities with composite or multi-part keys, each key property and value pair will be comma separated.
+In WebAPI the $skiptoken value will be a list of pairs, where the pair consists of a property name and property value separated by a delimiter(:).
+The orderby property and value pairs will be followed by key property and value pairs in the value for $skiptoken.
+Each property and value pair will be comma separated.
 ```
 ~/Products?$skiptoken=Id:27
 ~/Books?$skiptoken=ISBN:978-2-121-87758-1,CopyNumber:11